 - Core gives you 3,567 ZEN-Core tones (including Zen versions of SRX libraries, in essence) and 80 drum kits, library management.
 Zenology user data can be saved, and it includes a 30-day trial of Ultimate.

-- Pro gives you the Anthology, Flavr, Tera and Drum Studio plugins, Zenology Pro (so far, this means Zenology with synth models – which will ultimately include Juno-106 and Jupiter 8 models as well as the currently-released SH-101 and JX-8P), patches and patterns, plus the Roland D-50 and TR-808 plugins.
+- Pro gives you the Anthology, Flavr, Tera and Drum Studio plugins, Zenology Pro (so far, this means Zenology with synth models – includes Juno-106, Jupiter 8, SH-101 and JX-8P), patches and patterns, plus the Roland D-50 and TR-808 plugins.

 - Ultimate gives you everything.
 At least on your computer – the plug-out synths continue to plug-out to your compatible hardware, but the Zenology sample or patch libraries (seemingly $19.99 or $0.99 each respectively) need a lifetime licence to be shunted to hardware.

 Lifetime subscriptions are perhaps, the most requested feature from long-time Cloud users, and the most obvious functional change for existing customers is a new library of ZEN-Core sounds – Fantom/Jupiter X patch banks – that are affordable to get on a lifetime licence, and continue to be playable with a ‘lite’ version of Zenology even if you’re not subscribing, apparently.

 The lifetime keys for patch libraries aren’t expensive; if you have the hardware to use the sounds on you do need to pay, though, even with a subscription.
 Otherwise they’re restricted to the Zenology player, and you can buy lifetime licences to use them with Zenology for the same price.

 Owners of the hardware will, undoubtedly, be looking forward to a more advanced editor.
 Zenology Pro adds that functionality, as well as the scope to construct your own synthesizer patches using PCM, VA or modeled behaviours.

 Zenology – 21st Century synth engine